• Skip to main content

 Add the flour, sugar, salt, and orange zest to the melted butter and stir until well combined.

-Bowl with melted butter, flour, sugar, salt, and orange zest
+Melted butter, flour, sugar, orange zest in a bowl.

 In a small bowl, mix together the plum jam and orange juice.